 To help you determine whether a vertical climber is a good fit for your home gym, we spoke to fitness experts and trainers about how to best use these machines and what to look for when shopping for one.
 They also shared their personal recommendations with us, too.

-If you’re in the market for a vertical climber, our experts recommend keeping in mind a few features when shopping, including durability, size adjustability and size.
+If you’re in the market for a vertical climber, our experts recommend keeping a few features in mind when shopping, including durability, size adjustability and size.

-- Connectivity: Some vertical climbers let you sync the machine to your smartphone or other devices using Bluetooth or an app, which will typically allow you to access on-demand classes, track your progress and more.
+Connectivity: Some vertical climbers let you sync the machine to your smartphone or other devices using Bluetooth or an app, which will allow you to access on-demand classes, track your progress and more.

-Depending on your budget, how often you’ll incorporate a vertical climber into your routine and your specific fitness goals, our experts told us some higher-end features may be worth considering.
-These can include trackers that display your distance, heart rate and calories burned, as well as different workout modes and guided training programs (although most will require you to pay for a subscription service to access them).
+Price: You can find some vertical climbers for less than $200 on Amazon, but most machines can cost upwards of $2,000, according to Rowe.
+Depending on your budget, how often you’ll use it and your fitness goals, some higher-end features may be worth considering, including distance, heart rate and calorie trackers, workout modes and guided training programs (most will require you to pay for a subscription service to access them).